tmachas/post-process-jfsd/README.md

 - Calculation of the velocity profile
 - Calculation of average and standard deviation of number of particle bonds
 - Caclulation of average particle voronoi volume
+- Calculation of structure factor from the fourier transform of g(r) and output the Percus-Yevic hard sphere S(k)
 - Creation of an ovito/vmd compatible .xyz file for the particle trajectories

 ## Installation